arpitbbhayani/articles/blogs/decipher-single-xor.md

 # Deciphering without the encryption key

-Things become really interesting when we have to find the original message given the ciphertext with no knowledge of the encryption key; although we do know the encryption algorithm.
+Things become really interesting when we have to recover the original message given the ciphertext and having no knowledge of the encryption key; although we do know the encryption algorithm.

-As a sample plain text, we take the last couple of German messages, sent across on their military radio network during World War II.
+As a sample plain text, we take the last couple of messages, sent across on their German military radio network during World War II.
 These messages were intercepted and decrypted by the British troops.
 During wartime, the messages were encrypted using [Enigma Machine](https://en.wikipedia.org/wiki/Enigma_machine) and [Alan Turing](https://en.wikipedia.org/wiki/Alan_Turing) famously [cracked the Enigma Code](https://www.iwm.org.uk/history/how-alan-turing-cracked-the-enigma-code) (similar to encryption key) that was used to encipher German messages.

 ![https://user-images.githubusercontent.com/4745789/85209533-72096880-b356-11ea-8a84-97f2feb86b44.png](https://user-images.githubusercontent.com/4745789/85209533-72096880-b356-11ea-8a84-97f2feb86b44.png)